 You cannot be absent for more than 26 weeks in any 12-month period, starting from the date of the first absence.
 A worker’s regular position, and the related advantages, are protected by law while the worker is absent.

-Your employer must allow you to return to your regular position at the pay level you would have reached had you remained at work.
+Your employer must allow you to return to your regular position.

 More information is available on the CNESST website .